 Popular Payment Apps

-When you think about online rent payments, apps such as PayPal and Venmo probably come to mind.
+When you think about online rent payments, apps such as Zelle, PayPal, and Venmo probably come to mind.
 Those apps make it very easy to send out scheduled invoices, accept and track payments, and link the money to your business account.

-And while they don’t charge a setup fee, PayPal and Venmo do charge transaction fees.
-PayPal, for example, carries a rate of 2.9 percent plus $0.30 per transaction.
+And while they don’t charge a setup fee, these service often do charge transaction fees.
+Venmo, for example, carries a rate of 1.9 percent plus $0.10 per transaction.
+A PayPal online rent payment using a credit or debit card carries an even higher fee of 2.99%.
+Zelle’s fees can vary based on the bank connected to users’ accounts.

 Residents use credit cards or automatic payments for nearly every other payment they make, from grocery shopping to phone bills.
 Accepting rent via credit card will integrate seamlessly into their already check-free lives.
 And, honestly, when was the last time you paid for something with a check?